 Brexit

 Another major contributing factor is Brexit.
 Thought Brexit had gone quiet?
-Brexit has forced a large percentage of European drivers to return home with HGV driving in England becoming increasingly difficult and less attractive because of the increase in rules and requirements that drivers need to adhere to.
+Brexit has forced a large percentage of European drivers to return home.
+This is because HGV driving in England has become difficult and less attractive due to the increase in rules and requirements that drivers need to adhere to.

 Lack of young drivers

-The average age for an HGV driver in the UK is around 55, this ageing sector has struggled to attract young people into the industry.
-A lot of the current HGV driver population are retiring and with the before mentioned lack of new entries to the industry, the shortage is becoming bigger by the year.
+The average age for an HGV driver in the UK is around 55.
+This ageing sector has struggled to attract young people into the industry.
+A lot of the current HGV driver population are retiring and with the before mentioned, lack of new entries to the industry, the shortage is growing.

 The big question is how to attract the younger generations into becoming an HGV driver through intensive HGV Driver Training Courses and how to make the job seem more attractive.